-Ketosis chocolate chip cookies are the perfect low carb keto chocolate chip cookie recipe that keeps you compliant while doing a ketogenic diet.
+These Keto chocolate chip cookies are the absolute ultimate ketosis chocolate chip cookie recipe.
+With a recipe like this, it will be so much easier to stay compliant while doing a keto diet.

 Once again, I was challenged by our daughter to create a keto recipe to replace one of her traditional high carb favorites.
 Seems like our Michelle is enjoying putting her momma to the test.

-Thankfully, this recipe for chocolate chip keto cookies passed her challenge and the test allowed for another easy recipe to add to our list of growing low carb keto recipes.
+Thankfully, this recipe for chocolate chip keto cookies passed her challenge and the test allowed for another easy recipe to add to our list of growing Keto Cookies.
+If you’re a fan of chocolate chip bars do remember to also check out our recipe for Keto Soft-Baked Chocolate Chip Bars.

 Creating recipes like this ketosis chocolate chip cookies is important if you want to ensure that you are doing a keto diet and don’t want to risk being kicked out of ketosis.